The blog serves as a guide to understanding Arnold’s split and the training methodologies that Arnold Schwarzenegger followed during his prime.

 In lifting weights, the term “negatives” refers to the eccentric part of the motion, when the load is lowered vertically against gravity.

 Another hallmark of a negative or eccentric action is that the muscle is extending rather than shortening under strain.

 After a set, you may complete a few slow, controlled negatives with the help of an assistant or by carefully cheating the weight up.

-Supersets are a common method of training, and there are many variations you may try.
+Supersets are a common method of training programs, and there are many variations you may try.

 One technique includes doing two sets of exercises targeting the same muscle area in rapid succession, maximizing the benefits of both sets.

-As an alternative, Arnold loved supersets that worked for two muscle groups at once for the cardiovascular benefits and the huge pump they provided.
+As an alternative, Arnold split loved supersets that worked for two muscles at once for the cardiovascular benefits and the huge pump they provided.

 Tri-sets, or even “giant sets,” consisting of four consecutive exercises, are another way to increase the intensity of a superset.

 The platoon system, sometimes called “21s,” is a step up from the one-and-a-half method.